Authoritarian Populism Index.

 EP elections

-Number of authoritarian or populist MEP:s (2019): 0/6
+Number of authoritarian or populist MEP:s (2024): 0/6

 PN and PL are the only two parties that have won seats in the previous EP elections in Malta.
+In 2024, independent candidate Arnold Cassala, previously of the Green party (AD), got 4.9 percent, the best result in a long time for an independent candidate.

 EUROPE, COUNTRY BY COUNTRY